Location: Realmonte, Agrigento, Italy

 The academic and fieldwork components of this course comprise field teachniques, recording procedures, archaeological drawing, material culture anaylsis, and stratigraphic analysis.
 Historical context is provided through lectures and writing assignments.
 The history of Sicily is very prominently depicted by this area, currently under study by students and scholars from Italy and from around the world.
 This is a rare opportunity to experience ancient history first-hand.

-The The Roman Villa of Realmonte project is promoted by a partnership between the Soprintendenza BB.CC.AA. of Agrigento and the Arcadia University - The College of Global Studies (Arcadia Sicily Center).
+The Roman Villa of Realmonte project is promoted by a partnership between University of South Florida and the Soprintendenza BB.CC.AA. of Agrigento.

-Period(s) of Occupation: Roman Imperial period (1st-3rd century AD)
+Period(s) of Occupation: Roman Imperial period - Early Medieval

 Room and Board Arrangements